tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

     * If its and ACK, notify sender thread
     * If its printer state, push that to the global table
     * Global table should contain matching criteria to determine if input contains state
+* Maintains "parse table" dictionary.
+    * First index is internal key
+    * Second index is in ['prefix', 'regex', 'multiline']
+        * prefix should be a unique prefix that identifies the input from the printer as a response to a specific command
+        * regex is the regex string to pull whatever data is relavent from response
+        * multi line = 0 or 1 indicating if its a multiline response